AdminTuning Dyno Day

 We do not recommend using Bosch injectors on the VHR but they will work fine for the HR and DE.

 If you want to tune for E85 you will need to upgrade your injectors and your fuel pump.
-We recommend using our Admin 650 injectors or ID1050X injectors and the AEM 340 fuel pump.
+For N/A cars, we recommend using our Admin 650 injectors or ID1050X injectors and the AEM 340 fuel pump.
 When coming to the dyno to tune for E85, please remember to show up with less than a quarter tank of premium fuel and to bring 10 gallons of E85 with you in VP fuel jugs.
 You can drive the car after installing the pump and Admin 650 injectors but if you use 1050X injectors you will need to tow the car.
 If you already have an UpRev or Ecutek cable we can provide a basemap for you to be able to drive the car.